 Wine Masters Review

-Wine Masters is a documentary serie about the world of wine, created by the Dutch producer Klaas de Jong.
+Wine Masters: review of a documentary serie about the world of wine, created by the Dutch producer Klaas de Jong.
 An ambitious project, meant to engage its viewers by giving them emotions that go far beyond classic information.

 From the very first images, attention is attracted by vibrant colors: above all, the green of rows that, like a precious diadem, cover sinuous hills, the gold and the purple of grapes, the brown of barrels.